pappasam/latexbuild/README.rst

 .. code:: tex

-    This snipped provides an ordered list over the list variable passed from Python:
+    This snippet provides an ordered list displaying the list variable passed from Python:

     \begin{enumerate}
       %- for variable in variable_list